2004 Fairfax County Awards

 Once again, both Fairfax County’s Comprehensive Annual Financial Report (CAFR) and the annual budget have been recognized by the Government Finance Officers Association (GFOA) for excellence in financial reporting and budgeting.
 GFOA is a nonprofit professional association, with approximately 16,000 members in the United States and Canada, dedicated to the sound management of government financial resources.
 For the 27th consecutive year, the county received the Certificate of Achievement for Excellence in Financial Reporting from GFOA for the CAFR for the fiscal year that ended June 30, 2003.
 The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by Fairfax County.

-Fairfax County Earns Recognition by EPA and USDOT's
+Earns Recognition by EPA and USDOT's Best Workplaces for

 Fairfax County is one of only 20 county governments nationwide to be recognized with the designation as one of the Best Workplaces for CommutersSM.
 Established by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Transportation (DOT), this public-private sector voluntary program advocates for employee commuter benefits.
 The program also showcases the efforts of many top employers to help employees overcome or eliminate various commute-related hurdles so that employees can arrive at work safely, on time, and ready to work.